-- 1. You are responsible for showing interest in your work and initiating the self-discipline necessary to succeed. - 2.
+- 1. You are responsible for showing interest in your work Attendance Sheet: Your attendance will be will recorded and initiating the self-discipline necessary to succeed. - 2.
 You are responsible for regular and prompt attendance on all scheduled training dates. - 3.
 You are responsible for assigned books and completing all assignments in a timely manner. - 4.
 You are responsible for participating in all class activities, including graduation. - 5.
-You are responsible for obeying all classroom rules, including being quiet and respecting the rights of others. - You are responsible for observing all safety regulations and reporting any unsafe conditions or possible safety hazards. - You are responsible for maintaining the confidentiality of all patient records and/or private information shared at the work site. - 8.
+You are responsible for obeying all classroom rules, including being quiet and respecting the rights of others. - 6.
+You are responsible for observing all safety regulations and reporting any unsafe conditions or possible safety hazards. - 7.
+You are responsible for maintaining the confidentiality of all patient records and/or private information shared at the work site. - 8.
 You are responsible for immediately informing your Instructor of any problem that may affect your ability to complete the training. - 9.
-You are responsible to follow the grievance procedure provided by Regional Center for Border Health, Inc./College of Health Careers. - You are responsible for returning all training equipment to Regional Center for Border Health, Inc. College of Health Careers, in the instance that you do not successfully complete training.
+You are responsible to follow the grievance procedure provided by Regional Center for Border Health, Inc./College of Health Careers. - 10.
+You are responsible for returning all training equipment to Regional Center for Border Health, Inc. College of Health Careers, in the instance that you do not successfully complete training.